slavrd/tfev4-aws-online-install/README.md

 ssh -i key.priv ubuntu@<ip>
 ```

-If the AWS key pare was created with this Terraform configuration its private key will be copied to the ssh hop instance in `/home/ubuntu/.ssh/<key-pair-name>.pem`.
+If the AWS key pair was created with this Terraform configuration its private key will be copied to the ssh hop instance in `/home/ubuntu/.ssh/<key-pair-name>.pem`.

 ### Provisioning with Terraform